winsoft666/QCefWidget/README.md

     cmake .. && cmake --build .
     ```

+---

-> Thanks to [QCefView] (https://github.com/tishion/QCefView) project, `QCefWidget` great reference for the project in terms of engineering structure.
+Thanks to [QCefView] (https://github.com/tishion/QCefView) project, `QCefWidget` reference for the project in terms of engineering structure.
+However `QCefWidget` based on CEF OSR mode, this is quite different from `QCefView`.